MenaceSan/GrayCore/README.md

 @todo
-Build native NuGet package for *Release  and *debug configs and multiple platforms/tool chains/CRT versions !
-USE_STDIO = minimize use of CRT MSVCRTD . remove or wrap -> sprintf, strtod, rand, malloc ?
+Build native NuGet package for *Release  and *debug configs and multiple platforms/tool chains/CRT versions USE_CRT = 0 = minimize use of CRT MSVCRTD . remove or wrap -> sprintf, strtod, rand, malloc ?
 Timeunits : span merge duplicated code.
 ThreadLock RW,
 Log message cache for details messages.
 Released if not needed.